How to Create an Email Footer: Design Best Practices and Examples

 Add a Personal Touch

 Add anything you feel is separating you aside from other brands.
-It can be a fun image, a quote of the founders, a wish to have a good time, a custom graphic element related to your product.
+It can be a fun image, a quote from the founders, a wish to have a good time, or a custom graphic element related to your product.
 Such little things make your emails look more human-like and make it feel like communicating with a friend rather than receiving automated messages.
 You are welcome to use the next email footer example for inspiration and further ideas.

 How to Create an Email Footer in Our System